edsonm-dev/personal_pnl_etl/README.md

 ## About the Project

-Purpose: Automating the process of cleaning banking transaction data, categorizing the costs and incomes and loading the transformed records to google sheets.
+**Purpose**: Automating the process of cleaning banking transaction data, categorizing the costs and incomes and loading the transformed records to google sheets.
 The result is sourced by PowerBI for further analysis.

- - Sources:
+ - **Sources**:
     - Account statement files (xls and xml) with transactions from two banks - monthly, API is not available
     - Categorization reference dataset from google sheets file for categorizing the transactions
     - Service account json file for authentication in google (not in the repository for natural reasons)